2020 is shaping up to be a big absentee voting year in Catawba County. Here's what you should know

 Does an absentee ballot have to be returned by mail?

-No. Ballots can be handed in at the election board office by either the voter or certain relatives.
+No. Ballots can be handed in at the board of elections office by either the voter or certain relatives.

 Relatives who are allowed to return ballots for a voter include spouses, parents or stepparents, grandparents, siblings, children or stepchildren, grandchildren and in-laws.